Before you read the FAQs there are a few points that are

 - Apart from teaching Dutch as a foreign language are there any other activities and support offered to their students in order to learn or improve their Dutch?
 Would principals consider providing additional Dutch language/cultural integration support over and above their current provisions if there were to be sufficient demand.
 We already offer a number of after-school Dutch lessons for our students.
 Extra support is possible but the financial aspect would be between parents and the responsible organisation.
 The principal is always open to new initiatives.

-- Is moving to IPS Hilversum similar to moving to another primary school in the UK?
+- Is moving to IPS Hilversum similar to moving to another primary school in, for example, the UK?
 Yes

 - What else do I need to know?
 The above questions will be removed, adapted or added to as we develop or receive comments from parents.
 All comments are welcome and can be submitted directly to the principal via contact.